 The term chronic obstructive pulmonary disease (COPD) covers a range of progressive lung diseases which includes emphysema, refractory asthma and chronic bronchitis.

-As there is currently no outright cure for any of these conditions, management of the condition and its symptoms is paramount to slowing progression and providing a longer, happier life.
+As there is currently no outright cure for any of these conditions, management of the condition and its symptoms is important to slowing progression and providing a longer, happier life.

 There are a number of medication and inhaler treatments that can slow or stop the deterioration of these conditions, while a small number of patients may benefit from surgery.

-In both cases, COPD-trained care professionals play a vital role in helping manage the condition through 24 hour care and support for patients living with the condition or recovering from surgery.
+In both cases, COPD-trained care professionals play a vital role in helping to manage the condition and provide support for patients living with the condition or recovering from surgery.

 The risks of mismanaging diabetes long-term can also be much more serious and can cause any of the following side effects: